ikenticus/kulapyres3/README.md

 * For queries involving handles, like the Instagram example, create a stand-in `handle/` subdirectory along with a corresponding `Total.Handles.sql` that resides in the same subdirectory.
 The application will loop through all the handle ids and replacing the `HANDLE_ID` within the `handle/*.sql` queries.
 All queries pertaining to each handle should reside in the `handle/` subdirectory as well.

+## Reports
+Included is a `sample.html` using the `kulapyres3` all-in-one reporting CSS/JS logic along with a `sample.png` screenshot of the actual report generated with SQL/CSV files produced by this architecture.

 ## Updates
 Currently, this application supports:
 * AWS Lambda via chalice